 Carel

-Imparfaite and Carel, it's much more than a meeting, it's a story of friendship...
-Two committed women who share a sense of humor and lightness, an aesthetic with 60's & 70's accents and a no-holds-barred personality.
-Since 2020, and the release of its CAREL CARES program, the brand for Parisian thirtysomethings has been committed to recycling and giving new life to its dormant stock, notably through a line of shoes made from upcycled or alternative materials.
-Today, Carel takes its desire to slow down the production of new products a step further, and entrusts us with its archives at sweet prices.
+Imparfaite and Carel are much more than a meeting, it's a story of friendship...
+Two committed women, who share a sense of humor and lightness, an aesthetic with 60's & 70's accents and an uninhibited personality.
+Since 2020, and the launch of its CAREL CARES program, the brand of Parisian thirty-somethings has been committed to recycling and giving new life to its dormant stocks, notably through a line of shoes made from upcycled or alternative materials.
+Today, Carel is going further in its desire to slow down the production of new products and is entrusting us with its archives at low prices.

 • 100%